davidhu34/Algorithm_Final_STA/README.md

 5. Go to project root directory, open `Makefile` file.
-Make sure your module (`src/foo`) is listed on the `MODULES := ` line in `debug` section.
+Make sure your module (`src/foo`) is listed on the `MODULES := ` line in `utest` section.
 If you want to exclude other module, just delete it from that line.

 6. At project root directory, type `make`.
 If will compile